 Expando expansive mortar must be thoroughly mixed with clean cold water before use.
 Gradually add one bag of Expando to 1.5 – 1.7 litres of water.
 Stir until you obtain a smooth lump-free slurry.

-Use only open pails or containers for mixing.
-Narrow necked containers must not be used.
+Use only open buckets or containers for mixing.
+Do not use narrow-necked containers.

-Avoid adding extra water, as this may reduce concentration and effectiveness of the mix.
+Avoid adding extra water, as this may reduce the concentration and effectiveness of the mix.

 Step 3.
 Pour

-Pour the freshly mixed slurry into predrilled holes within ten minutes of mixing.
-Do not look directly into filled holes for the next 2 – 6 hours.
+Pour the freshly mixed slurry into pre-drilled holes within 10 minutes of mixing.
+Do not look directly into the filled holes for the next 2 – 6 hours.

 Tamp the mortar filled into the holes by using a slightly smaller stamp stem.
 For long holes, tamp the mortar section by section to remove trapped air pockets.